 There is not a national strategy on the social inclusion exclusively of young people.
-However, the Strategy for Social Policy 2014-2020 (Στρατηγική για την Κοινωνική Πολιτική) targets the whole population of the country, which also includes young people.
-This strategy is the government's decree, which outlines the social priorities of the Republic of Cyprus for the period 2014-2020.
+However, the Strategy on Social Policy (Στρατηγική για την Κοινωνική Πολιτική) targets the whole population of the country, which also includes young people.
+This strategy is the government's decree, which outlines the social priorities of the Republic of Cyprus for the period 2022-2027.

 Moreover, one of the 8 action fields of the National Youth Strategy (Εθνική Στρατηγική για τη Νεολαία) is Social Inclusion.
 The National Youth Strategy was adopted in May 2017 by the Council of Ministers and it covers the period from 2017 until 2022.
 The Strategy is cross – sectorial hence it incorporates all the policies that concern young people.

 As reported in the Strategy for Social Policy 2022-2027, the main goal of the State continues to be the recovery from the effects of the Covid-19 pandemic by building a strong and effective welfare state, with measures for the increase of the employment and the creation of quality jobs, the welfare of citizens and development.

 - Investment in Employment and Creation of new jobs